 Resolution and Refresh Rate

-The higher the refresh rate, the better the display, and you will be able to experience a better transition between images.
+The higher the refresh rate, the better the display, and you will experience a better transition between images.
 As you can see in a screen with a lower refresh rate, the transition appears smudged, while at a higher refresh rate, the transition is clear.
 The recommended refresh rate on your gaming laptop’s monitor should be either 144 Hz if you’re on a tight budget and 240 Hz if you can afford it.
 A higher refresh rate allows you to react faster.

 4K resolution is a whole different story.
 It offers much better image resolution than 2k and 1080p for the finer details of the game.
 The disadvantage with 4k resolution is that the other parts of the laptop (such as the Graphics, refresh rate, etc.) will have to be optimized to support it.
 Taking nothing from 4k because it is the best display out there, I’m just saying if you can’t incur the cost, 1080p and 2k display can still give you a good experience.